Is Christian Super a complying superannuation fund?

 Yes – we are a Registered Superannuation Entity, and are open to anyone who is eligible to contribute to superannuation in Australia.
 Our Choice of Fund letter certifies our compliance, and contains important information about Christian Super.

 Is Christian Super an Industry fund?

 Yes.
-Please find details in the Choice of Fund letter
+See our Choice of Fund letter for details.

 How can I make payments to Christian Super for my employees?